-Now, I’m sharing my journey and the lessons learned along the way for anyone interested 🙂
+So now, I’m sharing that journey and the lessons learned along the way for anyone interested in following along 🙂

 Timeline for context: